The Walter and Liesel Schwab Charitable Trust

 - Interviews: June/July

-- Outcomes communicated: End of August
+- Outcomes communicated: Within two weeks of interview

 - Support begins: Academic year start (typically September/October)